Man United fans leave early and boo the players after 3-0 humbling at home to Tottenham

 United has also failed to win any of its last three games in all competitions and there were boos inside the stadium from some of the fans that remained at the final whistle.

-Spurs supporters were even more brutal during the game, chanting: “You're getting sacked (fired) in the morning.”
+Spurs supporters were even more brutal during the game — directing chants of “You’re getting sacked (fired) in the morning” toward Ten Hag.

 “No, I’m not thinking about this.
 We all made, in togetherness, this decision to stay together,” he said, adding that all parties “knew it would take some time”.

-As bad as this latest setback for Ten Hag was, it could have been worse, with goalkeeper Andre Onana twice denying Timo Werner in one-on-one situations with the forward.
+As bad as this latest setback for Ten Hag was, it could have been worse, with goalkeeper Andre Onana twice denying Timo Werner in one-on-one situations.
 He also stopped Solanke from scoring his second when through on goal late on.

+While Onana prevented a rout, this was another humbling day for United, which began with Johnson's opener in the third minute.

-Johnson made no mistake from close range and might have added another when firing against the post.
+Johnson might have added another when firing against the post as Spurs dominated from the start.

-United was lucky not to go further behind before halftime as Tottenham dominated and even came close to an equalizer when Alejandro Garnacho volleyed against the post with a rare chance for the home team.
+In response Alejandro Garnacho volleyed against the post with a rare chance for United.

 But any chance of a comeback was dealt a major blow after Fernandes was shown a straight red for a studs-up challenge on James Maddison shortly before the break.

-Spurs didn’t have to wait long to double the lead, with Kulusevski adding a second two minutes into the second half by flicking a shot past Onana from Johnson’s cross.
+Spurs didn’t have to wait long to double the lead, with Kulusevski adding a second two minutes into the second half by flicking a shot past Onana from Johnson’s cross before Solanke added a third.

 “We were real good.
 Obviously it is a great victory,” Spurs manager Ange Postecoglou said.
 “That is everything we want to be.”